Benign by Design

 Qualifikationsziele

-You acquire substantive knowledge about:
+You acquire substantive knowledge about and skills in:

 • Molecular target structures relevant for re-design/de-novo design

-• State of the art examples of molecular Benign by Design (e.g., pharmaceuticals, chelating agents, ionic liquids)
+• State-of-the-art examples of molecular Benign by Design (e.g., pharmaceuticals, chelating agents, ionic liquids)

 • Step by step approaches and workflows of molecular Benign by Design